Andrew has been an online writer for around three years. His articles often focus on home repair and DIY projects.

 Following right behind this reversion back to the less sterile, fabricated home, vintage furniture and accessories are still here to stay for a while.
 We're seeing old suitcases, repurposed as coffee tables or old maps and frames being used as living room and office decor.
 Old statues, maps, tools, clothing, clocks, etc. The adventurist spirit will still be in for a while.

-However, in 2017, it's less about the DIY trend of repurposing for the sake of conservative pricing, but rather it's more about the authenticity and the historicity of it.
-With all the new historically-based TV shows and the vintage style that hit the fashion world in the last decade, no one's ready to let vintage leave the house anytime soon.
+However, more recently, it's become less about the DIY trend of repurposing for the sake of conservative pricing, but rather it's more about the authenticity and the historicity of it.
+With all the new historically based TV shows and the vintage style that hit the fashion world in the last decade, no one's ready to let vintage leave the house anytime soon.

 During the DIY revolution, people discovered it would be fun and adventurous to cover doors and small walls with chalkboard paint, turning them into something more than just boundaries that separate rooms.